Deutsche Bahn files injunction against German rail strike | DW | 02.09.2021

 What's behind the strike?

-The strike, the third and longest in the current dispute, has affected freight services since Wednesday afternoon and passenger traffic from early on Thursday.
-The strike is due to run until 2 a.m. on Tuesday.

-The train driver trade union GDL, which held two strikes in August, is demanding a 3.2% increase for drivers in addition to a coronavirus bonus of €600 ($710).
+The GDL, which held two strikes in August, is demanding a 3.2% increase in pay for drivers, in addition to a coronavirus bonus of €600 ($710).

-Late on Wednesday, Deutsche Bahn offered to pay a coronavirus bonus of up to €600 and to introduce the increase over a shorter period.
-Previously, the company had not specified the amount of the bonus.

 Deutsche Bahn had argued there was now no need for train drivers to strike.
 "We are fulfilling the GDL's central demands," said Martin Seiler, member of the board of directors of Deutsche Bahn's personnel department.